 That being said, this is not necessarily a bad thing, provided that the INFP is mature enough to recognize and address these tendencies.
 As their imagination is so rich and vivid, INFPs can always come up with new ways to surprise their partner and improve the relationship.
 This is especially useful when the INFP is dating.
 However, they should make sure that this does not become an obstacle or a burden – not many types can cope with the unrelenting stream of INFP’s ideas, especially if the relationship is still in its early stages.
 The INFP will do their best to help their partner grow and develop, although this may not always be appreciated.

 INFP’s love is deep and sincere, manifesting in unrelenting support and affection.
 People with this personality type will also do everything they can to avoid conflict, which can also contribute to the stability of the relationship.
 As long as their partner is willing to reciprocate and make conscious efforts to resolve disagreements calmly and peacefully, the INFP’s love will endure all tests of time.
 It is doubtful that someone with the INFP personality type will be jealous or overbearing – quite the opposite, an INFP is likely to trust their partner and respect their independence.

 Despite their best efforts, the INFP’s opposition to any kind of criticism or conflict can cause problems in their relationships.
-This is especially relevant if their partner has strong T or J traits as these traits inevitably push them towards rational, impersonal comments or conclusions and the INFP may find it very difficult to examine those ideas objectively without internalizing them and thinking that something must be their fault.
+This is especially relevant if their partner has a Logical mind or prefers Planning to Searching – these traits inevitably push them towards rational, impersonal comments or conclusions and the INFP may find it very difficult to examine those ideas objectively without internalizing them and thinking that something must be their fault.